khanha2/elsa-coding-challenge-proposal/docs/README.md

 - Messages can be persisted, replicated, and acknowledged to ensure they are not lost, even if the system fails.
 - It supports horizontal scaling, allowing multiple service containers to connect.
 - It supports message acknowledgment, ensuring that a message is processed once and only once.
   RabbitMQ provides built-in tools for monitoring message queues, consumers, and system performance, allowing for effective management and debugging.

+Redis can be deployed on AWS using **Amazon MQ**.

+#### 1.3.6.
+Sentry

+Sentry receives and notifies service exceptions immediately.
+We can self-host by using Kubernetes or use Sentry SaaS.

+#### 1.3.7.
+Argo CD

+Argo CD declares and controls service definitions, configurations, and environments.
+It ensures that deployment and lifecycle management are automated, auditable, and easy to understand.

+#### 1.3.8.
+Amazon Elastic Container Registry (ECR)

+Manage container images in AWS.

+#### 1.3.9.
+ELK

+This component helps developers monitor services via logs.
+It includes four tools:

+- **Filebeat**: Collects logs from services.
+- **Logstash**: Parses and extracts information from logs, storing it in the log database.
+- **Elasticseach**: the database for storing logs.
+- **Kibana**: A GUI for developers to access logs.

+If we use AWS, we can substitute the ELK stack with **CloudWatch**.

+#### 1.3.10.
+AWS Systems Manager (SSM)

+Store the parameters in AWS for building or deploying services.

+#### 1.3.11.
+Prometheus

+Prometheus records metrics in a time series database built using an HTTP pull model, with flexible queries and real-time alerting.

+#### 1.3.12.
+Grafana

+Grafana helps developers access metrics in Prometheus via queries.